dbnschools/moodle-enrol_easy/README.md

 * With the plugin installed and activated you must add it to any pre-existing courses as an enrollment method at the course level.
 * In an individual course, on the course enrollment method page for easy enrollment you can click on Settings and it will display all enrollment codes.

+## Version 1.6
+* Added option to show or hide the QR Code reader on mobile devices.
+This might not work on every device.
+We only test on Google Chrome.

 ## Version 1.5
 * Fixed issues with changes to Google Chrome and webcams for the QR Code reader